 "25.
-Considering the patent differences in the appearances as well as in the features of the BICYCLE and the TRICYCLE PINOY SOUVENIR CARDS AND TRICYCLE DEVICE marks, it is clear that the said marks do not resemble each other so as to confuse or deceive the ordinary purchaser.
-Any similarity arising from Opposer's use of the word BICYCLE, and Respondent-applicant's use of the word TRICYCLE, is lost in the substantial differences in the designs and general appearance.
+Considering such differences in the appearances as well as in the features of the BICYCLE and the TRICYCLE PINOY SOUVENIR CARDS marks, it is clear that the said marks do not resemble each other so as to confuse or deceive the ordinary purchaser.
+Any similarity arising from Opposer's use of the word BICYCLE, and Respondent-applicant's use of the word TRICYCLE, is lost in the substantial difference that the word "TRICYCLE" in Respondent-Applicant's mark is qualified by the additional words "PINOY", "SOUVENIR" and "CARDS".

 - "26.
-To reiterate, Opposer claims that the registration of TRICYCLE PINOY SOUVENIR CARDS AND TRICYLE DEVICE mark will mislead the public as to the origin, nature, quality and characteristics of the goods on which it is affixed; and that Respondent-applicant's application for registration is tantamount to fraud as it seeks to register and obtain legal protection for an identical or confusingly similar mark that clearly infringes upon the established rights of the opposer over its registered and internationally well-known mark. - "27.
-In trademark cases, particularly in ascertaining whether one trademark is confusingly similar to another, no set rules can be deduced because each case must be decided on its merits2.
-Indeed, likelihood of confusion is a relative concept to be determined only according to the particular, and sometimes, peculiar, circumstances of each case.
+To reiterate, Opposer claims that the registration of TRICYCLE PINOY SOUVENIR CARDS mark will mislead the public as to the origin, nature, quality and characteristics of the goods on which it is affixed; and that Respondent-applicant's application for registration is tantamount to fraud as it seeks to register and obtain legal protection for an identical or confusingly similar mark that clearly infringes upon the established rights of the opposer over its registered and internationally well-known mark. - "27.
+In trademark cases, particularly in ascertaining whether one trademark is confusingly similar to another, no set rules can be deduced because each case must be decided on its merits2 Indeed, likelihood of confusion is a relative concept to be determined only according to the particular, and sometimes, peculiar, circumstances of each case.
 The complexities attendant to an accurate assessment of likelihood of confusion require that the entire panoply of elements constituting the relevant factual landscape be comprehensively examined.3 - "28.
 In determining similarity and likelihood of confusion, jurisprudence has developed two tests, the dominancy test and the holistic test.
 The dominancy test focuses on the similarity of the prevalent features of the competing trademarks that might cause confusion or deception.
 In contrast, the holistic test requires the court to consider the entirety of the marks as applied to the products, including the labels and packaging, in determining confusing similarity.
 It must be emphasized, however, that the aforementioned tests are not to supersede each other, but that they apply to a specific case under consideration.
 In this case, whether it is the dominancy or holistic test which is applied, the conclusion is inescapable the two marks are entirely different and are not confusingly or deceptively similar. - "28.1.
 As earlier stated, there are substantial and glaring differences in the two marks that eliminate identity, similarity, and any likelihood of confusion.